CAFAudit/audit-service/caf-audit/README.md

 - `CAF_ELASTIC_NUMBER_OF_REPLICAS`: The number of replicas configured for elasticsearch.

-  The below two variables used to support multiple hostnames format when contacting elasticsearch.
+  The below two variables are used as an alternative configuration to support multiple hostnames format when contacting elasticsearch.

 - `CAF_ELASTIC_HOST_VALUES`: A comma separated list of hostnames to use when contacting elasticsearch. eg. localhost, otherHost